amyjprogrammer/pet_health_tracker/README.md

 --User Needs--
 -easy app to work with
 -provide real time data that is helpful
--offer real options they can use (check boxes for different issues, treatments, keep track of weight, temp, reminders for vet visits or vaccines)
+-offer real options they can use (check boxes for different issues, treatments, keep track of weight, temp)

 --Specs--
  -Django 3.1
  -Python 3.8
  -Bootstrap 4
- -database (undecided)
+ -database Postgres 13